wihi-labs/WHIP/1_open_proposals/WHIP-2_WiHi-DAO.md

 The core team itself is self-organized in areas of competence that radiate out into the other layers.

 ## Operational Rules:
-1. core team votes to add new core members or remove existing ones;
+1. Core team votes to add new core members or remove existing ones;
 2. Any core team member can open new competence areas (CA)
 3. Competence areas organize themselves
-4. Any layer can level up others until level below (in the DAO Onion)
+4. CAs can level up members until Contributor level (in the DAO Onion)
+5. CAs can grant member access to CA specific communication channels
 5. Anyone is empowered to join any CA as a follower
 6. CA manage a (monthly) budget of tokens they can spend (can be 0).
 Either the CA receives tokens by an entity already owning tokens or requests them via an improvement proposal.
 7. CA can decide to “outsource” work on a token basis